graphviz-perl/GraphViz2/README.md

 ### If it is a string...

 The string is the label.
+If the `shape` is a record, you can give any text and it will be passed for interpretation by Graphviz.
+This means you will need to quote < and > (port specifiers), `|` (cell separator) and `{` `}` (structure depth) with `\` to make them appear literally.

-The string may contain ports and orientation markers ({}).
+For records, the cells start horizontal.
+Each additional layer of structure will switch the orientation between horizontal and vertical.

 ### If it is an arrayref of strings...